I used to own two ferocious dogs, a Doberman Pinscher, and a Rottweiler. These dogs were so brutal and confident that they could take on a Tiger.

 The MoPol complained that he was transferred from Edo state to Abia state about 5 days ago.
 And that he doesn’t know any place in Umuahia and has nowhere to lay his head.

-That he sleeps and sometimes takes his bath at the nearby petrol station.
-And that he goes inside the nearby bush for his toilet essentials.
+He sleeps and sometimes takes his bath at the nearby petrol station.
+And he goes inside the nearby bush for his toilet essentials.

-His allowances haven’t been paid, which means that he had no money for his necessities, and no money to send to his family.
+His allowances haven’t been paid, which means that he has no money for his necessities and no money to send to his family.
 He complained miserably that Nigerian Police personnel are treated like animals by the authorities.

-Now, think of my dogs (Beasts), think of SARS and the rest of Nigerian Police.
+Now, think of my dogs (Beasts), think of SARS and the rest of the Nigerian Police.
 There’s no difference between them.
-Both were trained to be vicious, and to attack on little or no provocation.
+Both were trained to be vicious and to attack with little or no provocation.

-Besides, I fed my dogs better than how they feed Police recruits at the Nigeria’s Police Colleges.
-Surely, a hungry policeman with AK47 in his hands is deadlier than an armed robber.
+Besides, I fed my dogs better than how they fed Police recruits at Nigeria’s Police Colleges.
+Surely, a hungry policeman with an AK47 in his hands is deadlier than an armed robber.

 That’s the kind of Police the government says is your friend.
-Nigerian Police is brutal because the Nigerian government wanted them that way.
-Despite what the government may say, Nigerian Police was trained to be vicious.
+Nigerian Police are brutal because the Nigerian government wanted them that way.
+Despite what the government may say, Nigerian Police were trained to be vicious.

-If the government had wanted to train a friendly Police, they would have.
-But their intention was to create beasts in uniforms, which they will unleash on the people to perpetually hold them on check.
+If the government had wanted to train friendly Police, they would have.
+But their intention was to create beasts in uniforms, which they would unleash on the people to perpetually hold them in check.

 Well, young people have had enough of police brutality and other injustices handed down to them over the years.
 And thus, there is a protest going on in the country.

-Even though the protest is hinged on #EndSARS and police brutality but it encompasses other injustices.
+Even though the protest is hinged on #EndSARS and police brutality it encompasses other injustices.

 It is equally a protest against all forms of maltreatment from other Nigeria’s security personnel, such as the Military, Customs, Immigration, Road Safety, etc. In short, it is a protest against bad governance in Nigeria.

-What we need is a fundamental change of the NPF.
-The Nigerian police is not professionally trained.
-The organisation is underfunded, and the workforce is underpaid.
+What we need is a fundamental change in the NPF.
+The Nigerian police are not professionally trained.
+The organization is underfunded, and the workforce is underpaid.

 Finally, the tigers have tested human blood and it tastes good to them.
 And that means humans are in trouble.

 Likewise, the ‘lazy youths’ have tested protest, and it tastes good.
-They have realised that they can actually cause a change, Nigerian politicians ought to be worried.
+They have realized that they can actually cause a change, Nigerian politicians ought to be worried.

 #EndSARS - #EndBadGovernanceInNigeria.